claudiobizzotto/delete-linkedin-activity/README.md

 Use `delete-posts.js` to delete all posts authored by you.
 Open your browser and go to _Me >> Posts & Activities > Posts_ (or `https://www.linkedin.com/in/{username}/detail/recent-activity/shares`) and execute the script from the JavaScript console.

+Note: it may be necessary to refresh the page and restart the script from time to time.

 ### Comments

 Use `delete-comments.js` to delete all comments authored by you.
 Open your browser and go to _Me >> Posts & Activities_ (or `https://www.linkedin.com/in/{username}/detail/recent-activity`) and execute the script from the JavaScript console.